Self-doubt is a very human response to feeling overwhelmed and unsure. It’s OK to feel this way. The trick is to still move forward anyway.

 What is Imposter Syndrome?

-Imposter Syndrome, or Impostor Phenomenon, is a psychological pattern in which an individual doubts their skills, talents, or accomplishments and has a persistent fear of being exposed as a “fraud.”
-Despite external evidence of their competence, individuals with this syndrome remain convinced that they are frauds and do not deserve the success they’ve achieved.
+Imposter Syndrome is a psychological pattern in which an individual doubts their skills, talents, or accomplishments and has a persistent fear of being exposed as a “fraud.”
+Despite external evidence of their competence, individuals fall prey to thinking that they are frauds and do not deserve the success they’ve achieved.
 Proof of success is dismissed as luck, timing, or the result of deceiving others into thinking they’re more intelligent or capable than they truly are.

 Who Can Experience Imposter Syndrome?

 Imposter Syndrome does not discriminate—it can affect anyone regardless of their social status, work background, skill level, or degree of expertise.
-While it’s true that imposter syndrome is prevalent among high achievers, it can strike anyone.
-It’s often related to perfectionism and can contribute to stress, anxiety, low self-confidence, fear of failure, and even depression.
+While imposter syndrome may be more prevalent among high achievers, it can strike anyone.
+It can be related to perfectionism and can contribute to stress, anxiety, low self-confidence, fear of failure, and even depression.

 Symptoms of Imposter Syndrome